 While applying them directly to the eyes has been shown to reduce dry eye symptoms and improve overall eye health, it is unclear whether oral supplements have the same effects.

-Summary Hyaluronic acid is naturally found in the eyes and often an ingredient in eye drops to relieve dry eye symptoms.
-It’s unknown whether supplementing with it would have the same effects.
+Hyaluronic acid is naturally found in the eyes and often an ingredient in eye drops to relieve dry eye symptoms.
+More research is needed to confirm whether supplementing with it would have the same effects.

 New animal research has begun to investigate the effects of hyaluronic acid supplements on bone health.

-Summary Animal and test-tube research suggests that high doses of hyaluronic acid may help prevent bone loss, but no research has been conducted in humans.
+Some older animal and test-tube studies suggest that high doses of hyaluronic acid may help prevent bone loss, but no research has been conducted in humans.

 Studies have not yet determined whether oral hyaluronic acid supplements can increase amounts of it in the bladder enough to have the same effects.